Our Clock Repair Service

 Click on a specific clock type under "Clock Repair Categories" in the menu at top for repair estimates.

-On antique clocks, it is impossible to give a fixed estimate up front, which is why we give a price range.
-Once your clock has been disassembled and cleaned, we examine each part and do the repair work it needs.
+On antique clocks, it is impossible to give a precise estimate up front, which is why we give a price range.
+After I disassemble and clean your clock, I examine each part and do the repair work it needs.
 Once we start, we do all the repair work required to put the movement into proper running condition.
-We think you will agree that it makes no sense to skip some needed repair work while the clock is disassembled.
-If you ask us to "cut corners" and skip some repairs to keep to a certain price, we will not be able to guarantee the work.
+We think you agree it makes no sense to skip some needed repair work while the clock is apart.
+If you ask us to "cut corners" and skip some repairs to keep to a certain price, we cannot guarantee the work.
 We do our best to give you an accurate estimate, but for the reasons explained below, some repair jobs exceed the high estimate given.
 We will be pleased, of course, if we can properly do all the repair work for less.

 Guarantee: